MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/installation.md

 ## Installing Universal Inventory and Encryption/Decryption Tool

+> [!TIP]
+> If you prefer a video guided training about how to install the Universal Inventory application, you can also watch the [IAM 2018 Session 2: Installing Universal Inventory](https://aka.ms/iamsession2) (this recording still uses the first version and look-and-feel of UI, but the workflow remains correct).

 1. To download the Universal Inventory, go to [https://aka.ms/downloadUI](https://aka.ms/downloadUI) and download the “UISetup” compressed folder.
 Extract the files contained on the folder and run the “UISetup” Application.

    ![Step1- Download UI](media/Step1-Download-UI.jpg)

-1. Once you finalize the installation of “UISetup”, it will install two different client apps on the computer:
-   Universal Inventory (IAM-UI) and the IAM Encryption/Decryption Tool (IAM-EDT).
+1. Once you finalize the installation of “UISetup”, it will install two different client apps on the computer: (1) Universal Inventory (IAM-UI) and; (2) IAM Encryption/Decryption Tool (IAM-EDT).
+   >[!IMPORTANT]
-   NOTE 1: **The installation of UI must be done on Customers domain**, they can now directly download the UI Application independently of the SAM Partners via [https://aka.ms/downloadUI](https://aka.ms/downloadUI).
+   > **The installation of UI must be done on Customers domain.**
-   NOTE 2: UI must be installed on a machine with English Operating System if users want to be able to decrypt their EDP or ELP
-   NOTE 3: On UI v1.1 and the next versions, when UISetup Application is started you will now be able to run through three different options:
-   1. No UI previously installed on the machine: App will run you through the installation steps of the version downloaded.
-   1. UI has already been previously installed and the version is the same as downloaded: App will show only the uninstall button.
-   1. UI has already been previously installed and the version is lower than the download: App will show the uninstall and update buttons.

 1. First, run the “UISetup” as an administrator by right-clicking it and choosing “Run as administrator” option, it is the safest way to install UI.
 1. The Universal Inventory Setup windows will open and the first thing you will see is a list of the prerequisites needed.

-If you click on the “question mark” on the top right, you will be re-directed to an external page with more detailed information on these topics.
+>[!NOTE]

-   NOTE: There are two core components for running successfully UI, SQL Server 2014 or later, Express Edition or higher and also SQL Management Studio.
+> As previously mentioned on the Prerequisites section,there are two core components for running successfully UI, SQL Server 2014 or later, Express Edition or higher and also SQL Management Studio.
 If you do not have them installed, follow the steps 5 to 13.

    ![Step4 UI Setup](media/Step4-UI_Setup.jpg)

-1. For starting SQL Server 2016 Express installation, click on the link available on the UI window (under the second bullet) to download it.
+5. For starting SQL Server 2016 Express installation, click on the link available on the UI window (under the second bullet) to download it.
 1. For installing SQL Server 2016 Express, run the Application downloaded.
 Select the installation type (Basic/Custom), then choose the directory for extracted files and an download of the installation files will start.
 1. Once it is successfully downloaded and installed, the Remote Desktop Connection window will appear, select the first option “New SQL Server Stand-alone installation”.
 Accept the application terms and run the installation.